ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Throughput advice is signaled with SCONE packets that are transmitted as part of the flow that the advice applies to.
-Carrying signals in the affected flow, like ECN, ensures that there is no ambiguity about what flow is affected.
+Carrying signals in the affected flow, in the same way that ECN signals are conveyed, ensures that there is no ambiguity about what flow is affected.
 However, this means that the endpoint that receives throughput advice is not the endpoint that might need to adapt its sending behavior.